Skip to main content

 How much does it cost to attend SLU-Madrid?

-Tuition rates can be found on our website.
-Tuition is approximately 33 to 50 percent lower than comparable universities in the U.S.
+Tuition is about 33 to 50 percent lower than comparable universities in the U.S.

 Are there other ways to reduce tuition costs?

-Students can apply for on-campus Departmental Support Scholarships that help reduce tuition costs.
-These are scholarships designed to provide a form of need-based aid to students, while providing assistance to a variety of on-campus areas and departments of the University (e.g. library, bookstore, computer labs, Campus Ministry, Student Affairs, Office of Admissions, etc.).
+Students can apply for on-campus Departmental Support Scholarships that help reduce tuition.
+These are scholarships designed to provide a form of need-based aid to students while assisting in a variety of on-campus areas and departments of the University (e.g. library, bookstore, computer labs, Campus Ministry, Student Life, Office of Admissions, etc.).

 Can students apply for Free Application for Federal Student Aid (FAFSA) even if the university is in Spain?